House Republicans to vote on immigration bill

 "There have been a number of negotiations and in each of those negotiations there have been certain members who have added a whole bunch to it, but could never get to yes," one Republican member familiar with the negotiations told CNN.
 "I think we are proving to ourselves that Republicans cannot pass an immigration bill."

 Adding more drama to the vote Wednesday is the fact that the conservative proposal known as the Goodlatte bill -- named after Virginia Republican Rep. Bob Goodlatte -- earned 193 votes, just a little more than 20 votes shy of passing.
-The compromise bill was postponed last week to try and get the vote total up, but it's unclear if it can do better than 193.
+The compromise bill was postponed last week to try and get the vote total up, but it did far worse Wednesday.

+A senior House Freedom Caucus aide said Trump's 11th-hour push for the compromise bill reflects the fear among Republican congressional leaders that the final vote count could fall below the level of support members showed for a more conservative immigration bill that failed last week.

+"Leadership is a little desperate to increase the count because they got their fingers burned with the high count on the Goodlatte one," the aide said.
+"It will complete the humiliation if the compromise bill gets fewer votes."

 For his part, Speaker Paul Ryan has been sanguine about the looming failure of the bill in recent days, sticking to what has long been his public and private theory: it will take a new deadline on DACA protections to drive some kind of bipartisan consensus on a broad proposal.
 The current bill, even though it was crafted without Democrats -- or their support, would serve as a blueprint for the effort once that occurs.